okjuan/music-lib-bot/README.md

 ```

 ### What is this?
-A program that looks at your recently saved albums on Spotify and adds songs from them into your Spotify playlists.
+An interactive app that looks at your recently saved albums on Spotify, groups them by their genres, and lets you select which groups to make into Spotify playlists.

 ### Pre-requisites
 - Python 3.6 or greater